So, you want to know how to travel South America, eh? Well, you’re in the right place!

 Photo: @sebagvivas

-For example, trekking probably isn’t the first thing that pops into your mind when you think about backpacking through Brazil.
-It’s a shame because Brazil has truly gorgeous trails spread throughout the country.
-It’s also home to Iguazu, one of the most incredible waterfalls on Earth.
+Trekking also probably isn’t the first thing that pops into your mind when you think about backpacking through Brazil.
+It’s a shame because Brazil has truly gorgeous trails spread throughout the country, like Vale do Pati.
+It’s also home to Iguazu, one of the most incredible waterfalls on Earth, where you can choose to stay in three different countries!

 The best hiking opportunities are usually found in Brazil’s national parks (parques nacionais).
 Brazil has over 70 national parks and – in terms of beauty – these can contend with any other on Earth.